Threat model

 A cryptography product that does not say plainly what it protects against, and what it does not, is asking for trust on faith.
 Silence reads as either ignorance or evasion.
 Both are worse than a candid answer.
 So here is the candid answer.

 deny.sh is a deniable encryption primitive.
-One ciphertext, two keys, two plaintexts.
-The real password reveals the real data.
-The decoy password reveals a plausible cover.
-From the outside, the file is statistically indistinguishable from random.
-Without one of the two passwords, no party can tell which plaintext is the truth, and no party can tell that a second plaintext exists at all.
+One ciphertext, two passwords, two control files, two plaintexts.
+The passwords are the same on every decrypt.
+What swaps is the control file: feed the ciphertext back with the real control file (and the two passwords) and you recover the real data; feed it back with the decoy control file (and the same two passwords) and you recover a plausible cover.
+From the outside, the ciphertext is statistically indistinguishable from random.
+Without the passwords, no party can decrypt at all.
+With the passwords but only one control file, no party can tell that a second plaintext exists.
 The construction itself is well studied.
-The notion was formalised by Canetti, Dwork, Naor and Ostrovsky in 1997, and the symmetric AES plus scrypt plus XOR composition used by deny.sh is a conservative implementation of that idea.
+The notion was formalised by Canetti, Dwork, Naor and Ostrovsky in 1997, and the symmetric AES plus Argon2id plus XOR composition used by deny.sh is a conservative implementation of that idea.

 That is the primitive.
 The interesting question is when the primitive helps and when it does not.